AlekEagle/cumulonimbus-docs/src/api/index.md

 ## Making API Calls

 If you don't know already, Cumulonimbus is a RESTful API.
 API calls are made by making HTTP requests to the server and the server responds inline with your request.
 Upon receiving an error from the server, it will provide a status code for the type of error as well as any details that my be needed to correct the error.
+The base URL is [here](/reference/#base-url).

 ## Requests